 Furthermore, to make a decision an employer may need to know:

 - whether you fit in with the organisation: personal statement

 - whether you have the skills to work to or above the required standard: skills section

 - whether you have some experience relevant to the position on offer or the skills/knowledge within it: work history

-Always adapt your CV to the job description, using the key words in the job description and the general language used and show you fulfil the job requirements.
+Always adapt your CV to the job description, using the key words you find in the job description.
+If you can, mirror the general language used and show you fulfil the job requirements.